SwissLife-OSS/Confix/README.md

 Generally, configuration file globs are defined at the repository level, since they are usually consistent across all projects in the repository.
 You can override these settings at the project level if necessary.
 However, if you want to define conventions (like "dotnet-appsettings"), you should ideally specify them in the `.confixrc` file.

 # `.confix` Files
-> This section is still in development.
+>  ℹ️ This section is still in development.
 You can leave your feedback in the [Discussions](https://github.com/SwissLife-OSS/Confix-Reloaded/discussions/12) about this section.

 Confix provides a set of configuration files that allow you to manage settings on global, repository, project, component, and deployment levels.
 These files include: `.confixrc`, `.confix.repository`, `.confix.project`, `.confix.component`, and `.confix.lock`.